 When your paint is contamination-free and polished to a high gloss, it’s ready to be waxed (45 minutes to an hour).
 Most cars require a deep-cleaning and polishing twice a year, whereas wax should be applied at least four times yearly.
 With proper care, the paint finish will remain in good condition for many years.

 Neglected tires and wheels take a lot of care to bring back to life.
 If tires don’t receive regular washing and treatment, with tire dressing, they will quickly turn brown and dull.
 Likewise, without weekly washing and periodic waxing, fine wheels will become pitted and develop black stains from brake dust and road tar.

 Long-term neglect of wheel maintenance turns into permanent damage to the finish.
 For any modern luxury or sports car, the cost of repair or replacement can be in the thousands of dollars.
 People often learn that the hard way!

 Closely evaluate your tires and wheels.
 Are the tires brown and dull?
 Do the wheels have brake dust buildup?
-If so, plan on spending 15 to 20 minutes on each wheel with brushes, tire and wheel cleaners as well as a bucket of soapy water.
+If so, plan on spending 15 to 20 minutes on each wheel with brushes, a quality tire and wheel cleaner as well as a bucket of soapy water.

 Evaluation of Your Car’s Interior

 Once you’ve sized up what needs to be done on the exterior, you can turn to the inside.
 Some people care more about the interior of their car than they do the exterior.
 This makes some sense, as that is where we spend our time.
 The condition of the car’s interior generally reflects how you use the car.